AdaCore/training_labs_solar_system/doc/advanced_debugging.rst

 .. figure:: img/build_mode-debug.png

+Clean the project by clicking "Build > Clean > Clean All"

 Start the debugger by clicking "Build and Debug".
 GNAT Studio will automatically enter the debug perspective.

 Click on the "+" in the breakpoints view.